 So you inch along, gripping the wheel, anxious that you’re going to crash into something.

-Welcome Back to the You, Me, ADHD Book Club
+Welcome Back to the You, Me, ADHD Discussion Group

-The “book club” refers to a series of essays, each reflecting on a chapter in the book that put ADHD marriage and relationships on the map: Is It You, Me, or Adult A.D.D.?
+The virtual group refers to a series of essays, each reflecting on a chapter in the book that put ADHD marriage and relationships on the map: Is It You, Me, or Adult A.D.D.?
+Most are followed by comments from readers—of the blog post and the book.

-Fortunately, my friend Taylor J. agreed to host the club.
+Fortunately, my friend Taylor J. agreed to host the discussion.
 She is a mom of four, wife of a man with late-diagnosis ADHD, and has late-diagnosis ADHD herself.
 So do several nuclear family members—though not all have accepted the possibility.

 In other words, she knows this topic from all angles—and she’s a wonderful writer.